-Films For Action does not host any videos on our site.
-All of the videos are embedded through sites like Google, YouTube, Vimeo, etc. Films For Action also does not upload any videos to these sites.
-All content added has been found by us or our users somewhere on the internet.
+The vast majority of videos on Films For Action are embedded through sites like YouTube, Vimeo, etc. All content added has been found by us or our users somewhere on the internet.

 We realize some videos are put on those websites without permission.
 If you are the copyright holder and wish the video to be removed from our site, please let us know.
 However, to fix the issue at its source you will want to file a copyright claim with the video hosting site the video is embedded from.